Global Change: Global Challenges Labs

 Answer these questions for your assignment.

 Now redo your ecological footprint and determine what things you could easily change in your consumption patterns to reduce your ecological footprint.
-Once you have made some changes to your consumption patterns, write down your footprint for the amount of acres that you consume for your:
+Once you have made some changes to your consumption patterns, write down your footprint for the amount of acres that you consume related to carbon, food, housing and goods/services.

 Footprint for: